idleberg/Bootstrap-Listr/README.md

 You can configure a number of settings in the file `config.json`:

-* Optional columns for size, modified date, permissions
+* Optional columns for size and modified date
 * Document icons
 * File viewer for images, videos, audio, source code, PDF and HTML
 * Search box to filter results